zoonman/linkedin-api-php-client/README.md

 In order of performing OAUTH 2.0 flow, you should get LinkedIn login URL.
 During this procedure you have to define scope of requested permissions.

+You can read more about Linkedin Api scopes [here](https://docs.microsoft.com/en-us/linkedin/shared/references/migrations/default-scopes-migration).

 Use `Scope` enum class to get scope names.
 To get redirect url to LinkedIn, use the following approach: